What this playbook is for

 Trust signals people look for

 Donors want reassurance.
-Put trust signals where people can find them quickly, without making the site feel corporate.
+Put trust signals where people find them quickly, without making the site feel corporate.

 Essential trust signals